exyi/diplomka/diplomka/text/3-analysis-5-tuning.md

 ### Filtering basepairs

 To examine the behavior of the parameters from @sec:basepair-params, we can switch from **Basic** to **Parameter Ranges**, and try filtering out basepairs with certain parameter values.
-A frequent request is to see whether we should include basepairs with overly stretched H-bonds -- given that such interaction typically exhibits minimal energies at 4.0 Å [TODO co kde citovat?], which FR3D usually permits:
+A frequent request is to see whether we should include basepairs with overly stretched H-bonds -- given that such interaction typically exhibits [minimal energies at 4.0 Å](https://archive.org/details/introductiontohy0000jeff):

 Firstly, the website remembers its state when navigating to another basepair class (selected data source, filters, comparison are kept), but the state can be reset at any time by clicking the **Home** button in the top menu.
 We can select any populated class of basepairs, and switch to **Parameter Ranges**, prompting the display of several numeric input fields.